HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Proofs and Derivations

 This implies that any curve $(x(s), y(s))$ satisfying $\frac{dx}{ds}=\frac{p_1}{a}, \frac{dy}{ds}=\frac{p_2}{a}$ is the characteristic curve of $p_1$ and $p_2$.
 Let $a = n^2$,

 This equation holds for both $u$ and $u'$ when we take the characteristic curve as

-We assume $s \in (0, M)$ ($M > 0$ can be infinity) is a differentiable domain which makes every derivative exist and all of these equations hold.
+We assume $s \in (0, M)$ ($M > 0$ can be infinity) is a differentiable domain such that every derivative exists and all of these equations hold.
 Then we prove such a parametric curve is a ray or a segment.

 Similarly, $u_y$ is also a constant.
 Then the direction vector in \Cref{eq:eikon_dir} is also a constant vector.
 Hence, $(x(s), y(s))$ is a ray or a segment.
 Given $u(x_0, y_0) = u_0$, we can solve this ordinary differential equation and obtain $u(x(s), y(s)) = u_0 + s$.
 Respectively, $u'(x_0, y_0) = u_0 + u_{0e}$ and $u'(x(s), y(s)) = u_0 + s + u_{0e}$.
 On this parametic line, we have the following.